drshiki/touchEngine.github.io/culture/Do you know these pieces of things.md

 pointer isn't never exclusive for C or C++, actually, almost all the mainstream programming languages have pointer.

+Nowadays the most common alternative style in the curly brace placement for the control statement (but not for function definition) is K&R style (originated in Kernighan and Plauger's *The Elements of Programming Style*) and Allman style (named after Eric Allman, and also known as "BSD style" since Allman wrote many of the utilities for BSD Unix). their respective example is as follow

+K&R style: opening brace at the same line as their respective control statement; closing brace remains in a line of itself

+	while (i < 3) {
+		i++;
+	}

+Allman style: the brace of a control statement is on the next line, do likewise as K&R style, the closing brace is on a separate line

+	while (i < 3)
+	{
+		i++;
+	}

+The first formal description of the waterfall model was cited in the article by Winston W. Royce, but this modal was presented as a flawed modal, many people followed this flawed modal, and, paid less attention to the iterative and incremental development which he advocated in this article.

 If you have any supplement, amendment or want to get above term's reference material or question about these article, please leave a comment or contact me te#dam.moe(replace # by @), put supplements with their source links or references, and, this page is a incessant update page. thx:)